-Mary Baumgartner, Tiffany Friesen Milone, Chuck Brown and Renee Fry, Sustaining the Good Life: SNAP in Nebraska, OpenSky Policy Institute, 2019.
+OpenSky Policy Institute, Sustaining the Good Life: SNAP in Nebraska, OpenSky Policy Institute, 2019, updated 2021.

 To download a copy of this primer, please go to www.openskypolicy.org.
 To obtain a printed copy or for other information, please contact: